Best Banana Cream Pie

 This post may contain affiliate links.
 Please read our disclosure policy.

-A slice of this sweet comfort-food pie is like having an old-school diner in your very own home.
+A slice of this sweet comfort-food banana cream pie is like having an old-school diner in your very own home.

 Banana Cream Pie missing a slice.

 I have been on a little bit of a quest to bring more old-school pies into my world.
-Diner-style pies, the kind that we all ogle behind the glass, the kind of pies that might be rotating on an electric Lazy Susan of some sort (poor Susan, how did she get stuck being associated with a slowly spinning circle?).
+Diner-style pies: the kind that we all ogle behind the glass and might be rotating on an electric Lazy Susan of some sort (poor Susan, how did she get stuck being associated with a slowly spinning circle?).
 And long overdue was this, Banana Cream Pie.

 Slice of Banana Cream Pie on a stack of pink plates.